Bitcoin Correlations

 where r denotes daily log returns (ln(close / close−1)), and the covariance and standard deviations are computed over the trailing 90 aligned trading days.
 Equity returns are New-York-close-to-New-York-close; Bitcoin’s 24/7 returns are folded onto the equity calendar so the Friday-to-Monday bar carries the weekend price action.
 The 90-day window is the conventional choice — shorter windows whip on every macro surprise, longer windows lag too much to catch regime turns.

 The five reference markets are exchange-traded funds rather than the underlying indices: GLD (SPDR Gold Shares), IWM (iShares Russell 2000), QQQ (Invesco QQQ Trust), SPY (SPDR S&P 500), and TLT (iShares 20+ Year Treasury Bond).
 ETFs are used so the dividend-and-distribution-adjusted total-return matches what an investable benchmark would actually deliver.
-The reconstruction matches mainstream research-desk practice; full derivation lives on the methodology page.
+The series itself is the CoinGlass 90-day correlation feed; the alignment and reconstruction match mainstream research-desk practice, and the full derivation lives on the methodology page.

 The regime label on the reading row is deterministic from the per-asset coefficients.
 If the strongest correlate by absolute value is below 0.30, the regime reads Idiosyncratic — Bitcoin is moving on its own.
-Above that threshold the label follows the top correlate: a high TLT coefficient prints Risk-off linked; GLD prints Gold-linked; SPY, QQQ, or IWM print Risk-on linked; a positive-but-flipping top correlate lands in Mixed.
+Above that threshold the label follows the top correlate: a high TLT coefficient prints Risk-off linked; GLD prints Gold-linked; SPY, QQQ, or IWM print Risk-on linked.
+Because the named branches all require a positive top coefficient above +0.30, the only way to reach Mixed is a strongly negative top correlate — a deeply negative GLD or TLT reading below −0.30.

-Correlation regimes — the four named bands, and what each has historically meant
+Correlation regimes — the named bands, and what each has historically meant

 ReadingRegimeWhat it has meant